No Sign of Weakness

 No Sign of Weakness is the eighth studio album by Nigerian singer Burna Boy.
 It was released on 11 July 2025 through Atlantic, Spaceship Records, and Bad Habit.
 The album features guest appearances from Travis Scott, Mick Jagger, Stromae, and Shaboozey.
 It was preceded by four singles: "Bundle by Bundle", "Update", and "Sweet Love", and "TaTaTa", in which the latter features Travis Scott.
 It serves as the follow-up to Burna Boy's previous album, I Told Them...
 (2023).
-The album was the singer's lowest-peaking album on the Billboard 200, reaching the final spot at number 200.

 Background and release

 The album was teased in December 2024 when he released the lead single "Bundle by Bundle".
 Around the time, he was seen in public with Chloe Bailey, sparking dating rumors online.
 The album rollout continued in February 2024, when he cleared all his social media and removed himself from all his previous album covers.
 He also changed all his social media profile pictures to a loading icon, promising an "update" on 19 February.